 - Known threats are those that are recognizable because the malware or attacker infrastructure has been identified as associated with malicious activity.

 - Unknown threats are those that haven’t been identified in the wild

-Want to know more how to protect your business?
+Want to know more about how to protect your business?
 Download our whitepaper, which explains how to detect, respond, and adapt in practice to cyber-attacks here »

 Find irregularities across your infrastructure and identify known-bad attacker techniques

 There are two ways to find threats: Find irregularities across your infrastructure and identify known-bad attacker techniques.
-In the first case, if a user logs in from New York every morning and suddenly logs in from Beijing same afternoon, this is certainly an activity of interest.
-User behavior analytics are invaluable in helping identify this kind of anomalous behavior quickly.
+In the first case, if a user logs in from New York every morning and suddenly logs in from Beijing the same afternoon, this is certainly an activity of interest.
+User behavior analytics is invaluable in helping identify this kind of anomalous behavior quickly.
 These tools establish a baseline for what is “normal” in a given environment, then leverage analytics to conclude when behavior is drifting from “normal” to “not normal” behavior.

 On the other side, there are a number of ways attackers can gain an initial foothold onto your network, discover new assets, and move toward sensitive data.
 Attacker behavior analytics can expose the various tactics, techniques, and procedures by which attackers can gain access—and profit—from your corporate network.
-This includes things like malware, cryptojacking and confidential data exfiltration.
+This includes things like malware, cryptojacking, and confidential data exfiltration.

 A combination of user and attacker behavior analytics offers a great starting point to ensure your team is getting alerted to potential threats as early as possible in the attack chain.